awsdocs/aws-cdk-guide/v1/ecs_example.md

 See [ECS](https://docs.aws.amazon.com/cdk/api/v1/docs/aws-ecs-readme.html) for details\.

 **Important**
-The `ApplicationLoadBalancedFargateService` constructs we'll be using includes numerous AWS components, some of which can cost non\-trivial amounts of money if left provisioned in your AWS account, even if you don't use them\.
+The `ApplicationLoadBalancedFargateService` constructs we'll be using includes numerous AWS components, some of which have non\-trivial costs if left provisioned in your AWS account, even if you don't use them\.
 Be sure to clean up \(cdk destroy\) after completing this example\.

 ## Creating the directory and initializing the AWS CDK<a name="ecs_example_initialize"></a>